Galois representations on the cohomology of hyper-K\"{a}hler varieties: Motives

 \begin{assumption} The motive $\mathcal{H}^1_A$ belongs to the tannakian category of motives generated by $\mathcal{H}^*_X$. \end{assumption}

 We then define the defect group $P(X)$ as the kernel of the induced projection $\Gmot(\mathcal{H}^*_X)\to \Gmot(\mathcal{H}^1_{A})$.
 We expect Assumption \ref{ass:ODD} to be always satisfied; for the only known class of hyper-K\"{a}hler varieties with odd cohomology, that is, the deformation class of generalized Kummer varieties, we verified this in \cite{FFZ}.
-In general, contrarily to what claimed in \textit{loc. cit.}, the question remains open, see the Erratum \cite{ErrataFFZ} where we also show that this assumption is not really necessary to define the defect group.
-We will however need it in the proof of Theorem \ref{thm:mot} in presence of non-trivial odd cohomology.
+In general, contrarily to what claimed in \textit{loc. cit.}, the question remains open, see the Erratum \cite{ErrataFFZ} where we show that this assumption is not necessary to define the defect group; Assumption~\ref{ass:ODD} may be translated into a question on the representation of the LLV-Lie algebra on the odd cohomology.

 By construction, $P(X)$ acts on $H^*_X$ via graded algebra automorphisms and it acts trivially on $H^2_X$.
 We summarize below the main properties of the defect group $P(X)$, which are proven in \cite[Lemma 6.8, Theorems 6.9 and 6.12]{FFZ}.